Noiredd/Filmatyk/test/README.md

 Test class `TestAPIBasics` encapsulates tests of the most fundamental functionalities:
 * logging in to Filmweb.pl,
-* fetching raw HTML data.
+* fetching raw HTML data,
+* obtaining the item count for each particular item type.

 However, the most important one are the `fetch_save` tests, which not only grab online data, but also **store it locally** (in `test/assets`), to simplify performing other tests.